orisuchy/bruteForcePasswordGenerator/README.md

 # Bruteforce Passwords Generator
-Create a list of all passowrd passible for chars list and length
+Create a list of all passowrds possible for chars list and length